plone/training/theming/ttw-advanced_2.rst

        Use ``<xi:include href="++theme++barceloneta/rules.xml" />``

-2. Add conditional rules to the :file:`rules.xml` so that new theme is only for anonymous users rename :file:`index.html` to :file:`front.html` and add a copy of the Barceloneta :file:`index.html`
+2. Add conditional rules to the :file:`rules.xml` so that the new theme is only shown to anonymous users rename the theme's :file:`index.html` to :file:`front.html` and add a copy of the Barceloneta :file:`index.html`

     .. hint::
        :class: toggle

-       copy the contents of the Barceloneta index.html file then in the new theme create a file called :file:`index.html`
+       copy the contents of the Barceloneta index.html file then add it to the theme as the new :file:`index.html` file.

-       change :file:`rules.xml` to:
+       change :file:`rules.xml` to look similar to this:

         .. code-block:: xml